Inside: Understand how your child’s brain develops best in a wild environment and what kinds of experiences are best for a developing brain.

 Have you ever found yourself in the toy aisle wondering if some toys are better for your child’s brain?
 Or, have you thought about music or language lessons for the sake of their brain development?

 If so, you are definitely not alone.
-Parents are faced deciding which brain games, toys, classes, exercises, and activities will best”enrich” their child’s brain development.
+Parents are faced with deciding which brain games, toys, classes, exercises, and activities will best”enrich” their child’s brain development.

 But, what does the research really say about how best to support your child’s brain development?